 Federal Payroll Tax Rates

 At the federal level, in addition to income tax, there are two categories of employment taxes: FUTA and FICA.
 We’ll cover each briefly as you’ll process these as tax deductions on employees’ paychecks.
 You must also pay these taxes on your employees’ behalf, regardless of which state you’re in.
+Payroll software makes it easy with automatic calculations.

 - Income tax: The tax rate is based on withholdings chosen on employee’s W-4 form